Bio

 Why Africa?

 Why practice archaeology in Africa?
 As an anthropological archaeologist, I am motivated by big questions: What processes led humans to start drastically modifying their environments through intensified food production?
 Why did people start living in large, specialized urban societies?
-Finally, how did people in the past exchange goods and ideas over vast distances, creating early globalized societies?
+Finally, how did people in the past exchange goods and ideas over vast distances, creating early globalized societies, and what types of environmental and climatic conditions impacted these changes?
 These complex activities are recent and emergent human experiments, the long-term outcomes of which are yet unclear.
 Likely, they will have drastic implications for the course of our species and planet, so it is vital to understand their timing, nature, and impacts for the present and future.

 What African archaeology demonstrates is that processes leading to environmental change, food production, connectivity, and urbanism developed along unique and diverse pathways on the continent, in ways that continually force us to rethink global anthropological understandings of these trajectories.
 For instance, in East Africa, urban mercantile societies coexisted alongside hunter-gatherer, pastoralist, and intensified agriculturalist foodways for many centuries, and class stratification occurred in the absence of any overarching territorial state.
 Concurrently, societies in West Africa settled in large, urban communities that did not exhibit the monumentality and hierarchical structures associated with stratified societies elsewhere.
 In southern Africa, elites accumulated and mobilized social wealth in ways that lead us to rethink assumptions about the relationship between control over land, surplus, and social inequality.
 In short, African archaeology forces us to explain rather than assume processes as they occurred elsewhere in Europe, Asia, and the Americas.